chef-boneyard/chef-rfc/new/governance_policy.md

 <dt>Project Lead</dt><dd>means a leader in the Chef Community.
 The initial Project Lead will be Adam Jacob.</dd>

+<dt>Project Maintainers</dt><dd>means the current list of maintainers, lieutenants, and project lead as defined in the Maintenance Policy.</dd>

-<dt>Scope</dt><dd>Means the issues under the CBGB purview such as:  (a) long term roadmap; (b) project policies and procedures around maintenance and contributions; and (c) long term governance model.
+<dt>Scope</dt><dd>Means the issues under the CBGB purview such as:  (a) advising on the long term roadmap; (b) project policies and procedures around maintenance and contributions; and (c) long term governance model.
 All initiatives within the Chef Project are required to reside within the Scope.</dd>

-<dt>User/Contributor</dt><dd> Means (i) an organization that uses Chef and that has published at least one use case; and/or (ii) an individual contributor to the Project who is not a Company employee or Corporate Contributor.</dd>
+<dt>User/Contributor</dt><dd> Means (a) an organization that uses Chef and that has published at least one use case; and/or (b) an individual contributor to the Project who is not a Company employee or Corporate Contributor.</dd>
 </dl>

 ## Purpose